joayang/burger/README.md

 Now, open the local application on port 3000 at the URL: `http://localhost:7000/`.

 How The App Should Work Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
-There is Add a the Burger button.
+There is Add A Burger button.
 When user clicks it, the burger name will display on the left side of the page waiting to be devoured.
-When the user clicks on the burger name, it will move to the right side of the page.
+When the user clicks on the burger name, it will move it to the right side of the page.
 The app will store every burger in a database.
 Have fun, enjoy and have a delious burger!